SkriptLang/Skript/.github/contributing.md

 Once you have made the requested changes (or if you require clarification or assistance) you can request a re-review from the developer.

+You don't need to keep your pull request fork up-to-date with Skript's master branch - we can update it automatically and notify you if there are any problems.

 ### Merging a Contribution

 Pull requests may be left un-merged until an appropriate time (e.g. before a suitable release.)
 This timeframe may be increased for breaking changes or significant new features, which might be better targeted in a major version.